 Creamy Sausage Pasta is the perfect dinner dish to whip up when you're running low on time and ingredients.
 It's ready in just 15-20 minutes, and PACKED with flavour.
 The whole family will love this incredible Italian sausage and cheese loaded pasta!

-Cook pasta a couple of minutes less than the recommended packet directions, to keep pasta al dente.
-Set aside.
+Cook pasta for a couple of minutes less than the recommended packet directions, to keep pasta al dente.
+Drain.

 Place a large cast iron pan over medium heat and add olive oil.
 Once heated, add chopped onion, garlic and mushroom and cook for a minute or two.
 Stir continuously to avoid sticking.